antonio-zavaleta/TextNexus/docs/LOCAL_SETUP.md

 This guide provides step-by-step instructions for setting up the local development environment for TextNexus, which relies on a MinIO object storage server running in Docker.

+> **Note for Windows Users:** Windows installation of MinIO requires additional setup steps.
+We recommend using WSL2 (Windows Subsystem for Linux) for a smoother experience on Windows.
+Once WSL2 is installed, follow the Linux instructions below.

 ## 1. Start the MinIO Server

 This project uses a Docker container to run a local, S3-compatible MinIO server.